gooddata/ui-sdk-examples/gd-ui-boilerplate/README.md

 ## Live demo

 This app is deployed at https://gooddata-demo.s3.amazonaws.com/gd-ui-boilerplate/index.html.
-For access, you can register at https://gooddata-examples.herokuapp.com/.

 ## How to run locally